-The Pension Consultant's role is that of a non-discretionary advisor to the Commission and the Pension and Benefits Task Force.
+The Pension Consultant's role is that of a non-discretionary advisor to the Commission and the Pension and Benefits Committee.
 Investment advice concerning the investment management of Plan assets will be offered by the Pension Consultant, and will be consistent with the investment objectives, policies, guidelines and constraints as established in this Policy.
 Specific responsibilities of the Pension Consultant include:

 - 1. Assisting in the development and periodic review of investment policy. - 2.
 Assisting in developing an asset/liability model and appropriate liability index. - 3.
 Recommending the appropriate asset allocation and investment styles in order to meet the funds' long-term objectives. - 4.
-Conducting Investment Manager searches when requested by the Pension and Benefits Task Force or Commission. - 5.
+Conducting Investment Manager searches when requested by Plan Sponsor staff, the Pension and Benefits Committee or Commission. - 5.
 Providing "due diligence", or research, on the Investment Manager(s). - 6.
-Monitoring the performance of the Investment Manager(s) to provide the Commission and the Pension and Benefits Task Force
+Monitoring the performance of the Investment Manager(s) to provide Plan Sponsor staff, the Commission and the Pension and

-- with the ability to determine the progress toward the investment objectives. - 7.
-Communicating matters of policy, Investment Manager research, and Investment Manager performance to the Pension and Benefits Task Force and the Commission. - 8.
-Reviewing Plan investment history, historical capital markets performance and the contents of this Policy with any newly appointed members of the Commission and the Pension and Benefits Task Force.
+Benefits Committee with the ability to determine the progress toward the investment objectives.

+- 7. Communicating matters of policy, Investment Manager research, and Investment Manager performance to Plan Sponsor staff, the Pension and Benefits Committee and the Commission. - 8.
+Reviewing Plan investment history, historical capital markets performance and the contents of this Policy with Plan Sponsor staff, any newly appointed members of the Commission and the Pension and Benefits Committee.